-- The issuer SHALL have a live operator participate remotely with the applicant for 798 the entirety of the identity proofing session.
-799 • The issuer SHALL require operators to have undergone a training program to 800 detect potential fraud and to properly perform a supervised remote identity proofing 801 session.
-802 • The operator SHALL monitor the entire identity proofing session-from which the 803 applicant SHALL NOT depart-by at least one continuous, high-resolution video 804 transmission of the applicant.
-805 • The operator SHALL require all actions taken by the applicant during the identity 806 proofing session to be clearly visible to the operator.
-807 - The operator SHALL validate the physical or cryptographic security features of primary and secondary identity source documents using scanners and sensors that are integrated into the station. - The issuer SHALL ensure that all communications occur over a mutually authenticated protected channel.
+- The station SHALL be maintained in a controlled-access environment and SHALL be monitored by staff at the station location while it is being used.11 - The issuer SHALL have a live operator participate remotely with the applicant for the entirety of the identity proofing session. - The issuer SHALL require operators to have undergone a training program to detect potential fraud and to properly perform a supervised remote identity proofing session. - The operator SHALL monitor the entire identity proofing session-from which the applicant SHALL NOT depart-by at least one continuous, high-resolution video transmission of the applicant. - The operator SHALL require all actions taken by the applicant during the identity proofing session to be clearly visible to the operator. - The operator SHALL validate the physical or cryptographic security features of primary and secondary identity source documents using scanners and sensors that are integrated into the station. - The issuer SHALL ensure that all communications occur over a mutually authenticated protected channel.

-If biometric data cannot be collected per the criteria defined in [SP 800-76] or if validation of the identity evidence is inadequate, supervised remote identity proofing SHALL NOT be used and the identity proofing and enrollment shall be performed in person at the issuer's facility.
-The trained operator SHALL terminate a supervised remote identity proofing session and require in-person identity proofing at an issuing facility if there is reasonable basis to believe10 that the applicant is attempting to bypass protection capabilities of the station.
+If biometric data cannot be collected per the criteria defined in [SP 800-76] or if validation of the identity evidence is inadequate, supervised remote identity proofing SHALL NOT be used and the identity proofing and enrollment will be performed in person at the issuer's facility.
+The trained operator SHALL terminate a supervised remote identity proofing session and require in-person identity proofing at an issuing facility if there is reasonable basis to believe12 that the applicant is attempting to bypass protection capabilities of the station.